 So talking in vacuum is equivalent to aiming for a complete separation of powers.
-The idea that the governmental functions must be based on a tripartite division of three organs of the government is excogitated by the doctrine of Separation of Powers.
+The doctrine of Separation Of Powers excogitate the idea that the governmental functions must be based on a Tripartite division of, Judiciary and Executive Legislature.

-When it is referred to as tripartite division it means three divisions or branches.
-Separation of Power refers to the idea that the governmental organs of the state should be functionally independent of each other.
-The Legislative organ of the state makes laws, the Executive enforces them and the Judiciary applies them to the special cases occurring out of the breach of law.
+When it is referred to as tripartite division it means Three divisions or branches.
+Separation Of Power refers to the idea that the governmental organs of the state should be functionally independent of each other.
+The Legislative organ of the state makes laws, the Executive enforces them and the Judiciary applies them to the specific cases arising out of the breach of law.
 Each organ should perform the activities intends to interfere in the ambit of work of another organ because a stringent demarcation of functions is not possible when they are dealing with the public at large.

-The three organs should be distinct sovereign and separate in their own premises or area of functions, so that they do not overstep the authority of the other, which in turn will also keep away the ambiguity.
+The three organs should be, distinct sovereign and separate in their own premises or area of functions, so that they do not overstep the authority of the other, which in turn will also keep away the ambiguity.
 There are three different functions in every government through which the will of the people is verbalized.
-Thus, overlapping functions tend to appear amongst these organs even while acting in ambit of their own power.
-Which means that there should not watertight compartment in the functions although they are divided.
-The Judiciary keeps a check on both Legislative and Executive..
+Thus, even when acting in ambit of their own power, overlapping functions tend to appear amongst these organs, which means that there should not watertight compartment in the functions although they are divided.
+The Judiciary keeps a check on both Legislative and Executive.